Steps towards a Sustainable Future

 10/02/2023

-Shanice is a Part 1 Architectural Assistant, interested in writing about the mental health and well-being of young adults; championing inclusivity and community connections through food and architectural heritage; identity and immigration, specifically focusing on diaspora and establishing ‘Home’.
+Shanice is a Level 7 Architect Apprentice, interested in writing about the mental health and well-being of young adults; championing inclusivity and community connections through food and architectural heritage; identity and immigration, specifically focusing on diaspora and establishing ‘Home’.

 Could architects be doing more to address and provide solutions to the world’s current social, cultural and environmental issues?